sachinsu/sachinsu.github.io/work_journal/life.md

 	- After dinner, blood flows to stomach to absorb nutrients hence temp. is high.
 	- Morning meal - Simple sugars.
 Evening meal - Protein and fat that will help with fast till next day.
 	- Dim lights 2-3 hours before sleep. e.g. use table lamps.
 Prefer orange or blue light.
 	- Try to eat within window of 10 (or less) hours in a day.
-However, allways be practical with your life (i.e. working , commuting time).
+However, always be practical with your life (i.e. working , commuting time).
 	- Retina has protein named melanin which helps even blind people sense light.
 	- Avoiding Jet lag - By resetting the body clock.
 		- No food in flight.